 A two-speed gearbox is another innovation, as most electric cars have just one gear ratio.
 It means the Taycan can be brutally fast when accelerating but still cruise on a German autobahn at high speeds without ripping through the battery range.

-The two more expensive Taycans have a bigger 93.4kWh battery, allowing them to have a longer range between charges and access more ‘engine’ power.
-The Taycan Turbo produces 677 bhp and the Turbo S an almost unbelievable 757 bhp.
+The two most expensive Taycans – the Turbo and Turbo S – have the bigger 83.7kWh battery, and come with higher outputs from the motors.
+The Taycan Turbo produces 677 bhp and the Turbo S an almost unbelievable 757 bhp in launch control mode.
 Find a test track and press the right buttons and that Turbo S will accelerate from 0-60mph faster than almost any car in the world.
 Despite this, it is as easy to drive as any other car and can seat four in comfort.
 It doesn’t have the massive boot or spacious interior of SUV-shaped rivals such as the Jaguar I-PACE and Tesla Model X, or even Porsche’s own hybrid Panamera and Cayenne.
 But the VW Golf-sized boot will be a welcome surprise to anyone trading in a sportscar.

 Where the Taycan really scores against other electric cars is the sensation when you drive it.
 The engineers have made sure it feels like any other Porsche in the way it goes around corners, with a decent weight through the steering, brakes and suspension which gives you a sense of control.
 The ‘base’ Taycan is actually the car that we'd pick for the UK.
-We've driven it in the Cotswolds countryside and along the legendary Californian Crest Highway.
-Both memorable for different reasons.
-Carving our way through the Crest canyons in the California sun in the 4S can only be described as joyful, whilst watching the Cotswolds landscape slip by in the 4S reminds you that the Taycan works as a proper electric grand-tourer.
-My only complaint?
-Neither drive was long enough.
-They had to prise us out from behind the wheel.
+While it doesn't have the violent acceleration of the top end models, it has more than adequate performance for UK roads and in two-wheel drive has a slightly better balance.
+Plus, you can load up with Porsche's famed options and still have a car that's cheaper than the next model up.

-It’s also great quality, with the sort of materials and attention to detail that you’d expect from a Porsche.
+And, as we've come to expect, the Taycan delivers great quality, with the sort of materials and attention to detail that marks the brand apart from the competition.